A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

-Table \ref{tab:ben-res-nonintr} and Table \ref{tab:ben-res-intr} show the results of system calls perturbed with I/O-bound and CPU-bound software using non-intrusive and intrusive strategies.
-In general, threshold 50\% caused higher percentages of system calls perturbed than threshold 10\%.
-With static threshold 10\% and 50\%, compared with IO-bound software, CPU-bound software has a higher percentage of all the system calls perturbed, and lower percentages of connection-related system calls and buffer-related system calls perturbed.
-This can be explained that CPU-bound software invoked more buffer-related system calls in the corruption protection mechanism.
-Per-system call thresold with I/O-bound software caused higher percentage of system calls perturbed than CPU-bound software, mainly because the per-system call thrshold had higher chances to increase the threshold in IO-related system calls (Behaviors in Section \ref{sec:threshold}).
+Tables \ref{tab:ben-res-nonintr} and \ref{tab:ben-res-intr} show the results of system call perturbation for benign I/O-bound and CPU-bound software using non-intrusive and intrusive strategies.
+In general, a threshold of 50\% caused higher percentages of system calls perturbed than a threshold of 10\%.
+With static thresholds of 10\% and 50\%, compared with IO-bound software, CPU-bound software experienced a higher percentage of system calls perturbed, and lower percentages of connection-related system calls and buffer-related system calls perturbed.
+Dynamic threshold applied to I/O-bound software caused a higher percentage of system calls perturbed compared to CPU-bound software, mainly because the dynamic threshold is likely to affect IO-related system calls more (see Behaviors in Section \ref{sec:threshold}).

-One of the greatest differences between malware and benign software is the diversity of functionality of the latter.
-To ensure the fairness of analysis on benign software, we measured the test coverage (percentage of software instructions executed) by compiling their source code with gcov \cite{gcov}, EMMA \cite{emma} and Coverage.py \cite{coveragepy} based on the software's programming language.
-The average coverage was 69.49\%.
+One of the greatest differences between the malware and benign software analyzed in this study is the diversity of the latter.
+To ensure a fair analysis of benign software, we measured the test coverage (percentage of software instructions executed) by compiling benign software source code with gcov \cite{gcov}, EMMA \cite{emma}, and Coverage.py \cite{coveragepy} based on the software's programming language.
+The average coverage for benign software in our analysis was 69.49\%.